AlexBlandin/TranSAT/notes.md

-#### probably can't do
+#### probably can't do in retrospect

 [SIMD](https://software.intel.com/sites/landingpage/IntrinsicsGuide/)

-Possible, able to target <= SSE 4.2, may be able to add AVX & AVX 2 for desktop & servers
+target <= SSE 4.2, may be able to add AVX & AVX 2 for desktop & servers

     #include <x86intrin.h>